Patinho Feio

-Patinho Feio (Portuguese for "Ugly Little Duck", in reference to the fairy tale) was the first minicomputer designed and manufactured entirely in Brazil.
+Patinho Feio (Portuguese for "Ugly Duckling", in reference to the fairy tale) was the first minicomputer designed and manufactured entirely in Brazil.
 It was made between 1971 and 1972 in the Polytechnic School of the University of São Paulo by the Digital Systems Laboratory (currently called Department of Computer Engineering and Digital Systems).

 Technology

 Patinho Feio was an 8-bit minicomputer with a memory of 8 kB and an instruction cycle of 2 microseconds.
 It was programmed in assembly language.